 The value of staff as brand ambassadors is hard to measure.
 But just because it’s hard, doesn’t mean it’s not worth doing.
 Here are some starter tips for maximising this value …

-If you have company cars, include driving behaviour requirements in your company’s code of conduct.
+- If you have company cars, include driving behaviour requirements in your company’s code of conduct.
 Bad driving in a sign written vehicle is not a good look for your business!
-Twice in the last month I have had the same vehicle pull a dodgy U-turn right in front of me.
+Twice in one month I had the same vehicle pull a dodgy U-turn right in front of me.
 How have I remembered the car so well?
-It’s because it is clearly branded.
+It’s because it was clearly branded.
 This is certainly something that makes me question whether I would want to do business with that company.

 Nurturing our staff as brand ambassadors is something we can all do as employers.
 It’s a marketing tool and an HR tool that is undervalued, but can reap rewards for the business.
-Take the time to look at what you can do, and if you aren’t sure where to start, please give me a call or drop me a line anytime.
+Take the time to look at what you can do, and if you aren’t sure where to start, please give me a call 07 823 3250 or drop me a line anytime [email protected].